BioKT/ResDocs/docs/MkDocs/installation.md

 git push
 ```

-Once your commitments are pushed in the remote repository you can call MkDocs to re-built the web site including your contributions.
-To do so, run:
+Once your commitments are pushed in the remote repository you can call MkDocs to re-built the web site including your contributions. **This command is executed in the same directory as mkdocs.yml**.
+To do so:

 ```console
 mkdocs gh-deploy